 - Overwrites existing ACL disk directory of the same name.
-Restored directory is an ACL directory, and the ACLs of objects protected by this directory are set to the values in the restored directory. - Overwrites existing password disk directory of the same name.
-Restored directory is a password directory, and the ACLs of objects protected by this directory are lost. - O Password directory restored from tape: - Overwrites existing password disk directory of the same name.
-Restored directory is a password directory, and the passwords of objects protected by this directory are set to the values in the restored directory. - Overwrites existing ACL disk directory of the same name.
-Restored directory is an ACL directory, and the ACLs of objects protected by this directory are set to their default values.
+The restored directory is an ACL directory, and the ACLs of objects protected by this directory are set to the values in the restored directory. - Overwrites existing password disk directory of the same name.
+The restored directory is a password directory, and the ACLs of objects protected by this directory are lost. - Password directory restored from tape: - Overwrites existing password disk directory of the same name.
+The restored directory is a password directory, and the passwords of objects protected by this directory are set to the values in the restored directory. - Overwrites existing ACL disk directory of the same name.
+The restored directory is an ACL directory, and the ACLs of objects protected by this directory are set to their default values.